 Find the podcasts by Rev. Alex Gee called Black Like Me.
 It can be found at his website (https://www.alexgee.com/category/blacklikeme/), through iTunes or using a podcast manager app.
 Listen to at least one episode and consider continuing to listen to episodes during these 10 weeks.
 Find another podcast hosted by a person of color that discusses issues of race and racism and share your discovery with the group.

-This year is the 400th anniversary of the arrival of the first enslaved Africans in North America.
+The year 2019 was the 400th anniversary of the arrival of the first enslaved Africans in North America.
 New York Times Magazine commemorated this event with a special issue called The 1619 Project.
-In partnership, the Pulitzer Center has developed an associated educational website: https://pulitzercenter.org/lesson-plan-grouping/1619-project-curriculum.
-Read one of the essays via the Reading Guide webpage and answer at least one of the before and after questions to consider, or else do one of the exercises on the Activities to Extend Student Engagement webpage.
+In partnership, the Pulitzer Center has developed an associated educational website: https://pulitzercenter.org/builder/lesson/1619-project-reading-guide-quotes-key-terms-and-questions

-Use your journal to reflect on your experience with these action items and with the first in person session focused on the history of racism and your reaction to the dyad exercise.
+Journal and reflect on your experience with these action items and with the first session focused on the history of racism and your reaction to the dyad exercise.

 Week 2 – Pathology of racism